cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 ## Compromised parties and collusion

 This section discusses the implications of compromise of the parties involved in the protocol as well as collusion between them.
+Note that these considerations differ significantly depending on whether authenticated clients are assumed to be trusted or not.
+In the case authenticated clients are assumed to potentially act maliciously, it is assumed a rate-limiting issuance protocol as described in
+{{!RATE-LIMITED}} is used.

 ### Malicious Client